SMAC-Group/course_intro_statistics/chapters/chapter1.md

 Based on the graph you produce, which test appears the most appropriate to test if diet A leads to a significant weight loss:

 <choice id="chap1_diet_1">
-<opt text="t-test."> The t-test doesn't appear to be an ideal choice in this case given the outliers that can be observed in the graph...</opt>
+<opt text="T-test."> The t-test doesn't appear to be an ideal choice in this case given the outliers that can be observed in the graph...</opt>
 <opt text="Wilcoxon test." correct = "true" > Given the outliers that can be observed this test appears to be a suitable choice. </opt>
-<opt text="other tests should be used here."> While it is true that other methods could be used here, one of the two tests above seems reasonable here. </opt>
+<opt text="Other tests should be used here."> While it is true that other methods could be used here, one of the two tests above seems reasonable here. </opt>
 </choice>

 ### 4. How to perform the test you selected?